-GATE/HONORS CLASSES: (Language Arts/History/Science)
+G GATE/HONORS CLASSES: (Language Arts/History/Science)

 GATE - identified students are automatically enrolled in the GATE/Honors program at Townsend.
-Up to half of the class is comprised of GATE - identified students, and the remaining seats are filled with students who score at the highest advanced levels on benchmark assessments and state assessments.
+Up to half of the class is comprised of GATE - identified students, and the remaining seats are filled with students who score at the Standard Exceeded level on benchmark assessments and state assessments.